jurevans/coin-proxy-api/README.md

 - Use the same format and type for timestamps.
 - Any error responses from the third-party API should be passed on to the client for handling.
 - Implement caching on all routes, not just `/api/v1/rates`, where applicable
+- Port to CoinGecko API (removing coinapi.io), and add additional routes for handling coin details
+- Validate and pass through requests that match the target API but fall outside of the standardized routes, and cache those responses separately (by the `GET` query string parameters, for example)
+- Implement API versioning in a more logical way, and support versions for third-party API

 [ [Table of Contents](#table-of-contents) ]